matrix-org/matrix-spec-proposals/proposals/3676-transitioning-away-from-reply-fallbacks.md

 Replying to a message with an attachment won't trigger a notification, but this is no worse than the behaviour today.

-The assertion is that adding threads to Matrix is (much) higher priority and value for Matrix than cleaning up edge cases around reply fallbacks, and given the two can be decoupled, they should be.
+We believe that adding threads to Matrix is (much) higher priority and value for Matrix than cleaning up edge cases around reply fallbacks, and given the two can be decoupled, they should be.
 The importance of threads is based on the fact that we're seeing Matrix repeatedly fail to be selected as